 The Atlantic Hurricane Season runs from June 1 through November 30.
 Forecasts cover the Atlantic Basin—the area encompassing the Atlantic Ocean, Caribbean Sea, and Gulf of Mexico.

-If interested, read the full report from Colorado State University.
+Read the full report from the Atlantic hurricane prediction experts at Colorado State University.

 Hurricane Facts, Questions, and Information

 A. Most storm names are taken from a permanent list that rotates every 6 years.
 Here are tropical storm and hurricane names for 2016 for both the Atlantic Basin and Eastern North-Pacific.
 Is your name listed?

 More than 60 names have been retired since 1950 because they resulted in significant property damage or deaths.
 A name can be retired at the request of a country affected by the storm.
 See most recent list of retired hurricane names.

 It should be noted that not all hurricanes were named, including some of the most deadly or damaging storms known to man.

 A. A hurricane is a tropical storm with winds that have reached a constant speed of at least 74 mph in the North Atlantic Ocean, Caribbean Sea, or Gulf of Mexico.
 A hurricane’s winds blow in a large spiral around a relatively calm center of extremely low pressure known as the eye of the storm.
 Around the rim of the eye, winds may gust to more than 200 mph.
 The eye of a storm is usually 20 to 30 miles wide and may extend over 400 miles.
 The entire storm can be up to 340 miles in diameter, dominating the ocean surface and lower atmosphere for thousands of square miles.